Piedra Movediza

 Piedra Movediza (lit.
-'Moving stone') was a balancing rock located in Tandil, Buenos Aires Province, Argentina.
-Its weight was about 300 tons.
+'Moving Stone') was a balancing rock located in Tandil, Buenos Aires Province, Argentina.
+It weighed about 300 tons.
 It attracted attention and tourists because of the way it was balanced on the edge of a hill.
 The stone fell and broke on 29 February 1912.
 Some sources say it fell due to vandalism or vibrations caused by explosions in a nearby quarry.